 Commons Faculty Heads of House

 Each of the ten faculty heads of house live year-round on The Ingram Commons in apartments located in each house.
 Some of the faculty heads are single, others live with their spouses, partners, and families, including young children, teenagers, family members, and pets.
 They continue to teach classes and do their research and administrative work.
 They are also present in the house as its faculty mentor, role model, and guide who shapes the living and learning community of the house.
-They oversee a programming budget and work closely with the resident advisers, the officers of the House Advisory Council, and other residents of the house to create innovative, challenging, and fun programs that enrich the educational experience of each house and The Ingram Commons as a whole.
-They are not house parents, dorm moms and dads, or faculty advisors.
+They oversee a programming budget and work closely with the resident advisers, the officers of the House Programming and Advisory Council (HPAC), and other residents of the house to create innovative, challenging, and fun programs that enrich the educational experience of each house and The Ingram Commons as a whole.
+They are not house parents, dorm moms and dads, or faculty advisers.
 They are faculty heads of house and are among the university’s most dynamic individuals.

 Faculty Heads of House